Re1nGer/go_tcp/README.md

 This project serves as a foundation for further exploration.
 Consider extending functionalities with additional data structures, persistence, and advanced commands.

+**Contribution:**
+Consider opening an issue ticket if you want to help contrinute to the project, any help would be highly appreciated

 **License:**

 MIT License